jfaleiro/wearable/README.md

 The final data set provided after all these steps is incredibly simple and can be sinthetized by just four columns:

-* variable: one of the measurement variables, valued from `tBodyAcc_mean_X:fBodyBodyGyroJerkMag_std`
+* `variable`: One of the measurement variables, valued from `tBodyAcc_mean_X:fBodyBodyGyroJerkMag_std`
-* activity: one of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+* `activity`: The label of the activity, one of WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-* subject: an identifier of the subject in play during those phases and experiments
+* `subject`: An identifier of the subject in play during those phases and experiments
-* mean: the mean of the variable across all phases and experiments
+* `mean`: The mean of the variable across all phases and experiments.
+Unit is the same of the specific variable in the raw data.

 The resut of overall computation is saved and made available in the final result file `tidy_data.txt`, under the current directory.